Healthcare In The Future

 Healthcare Convenience for Those with Chronic Disease

 With the increase in chronic disease (asthma, diabetes, obesity, and increasingly, cancer), care costs have increased.
-Therefore, the medical industry is searching out ways of implementing healthcare that is creative and less expensive.
+Therefore, the medical industry is searching for ways of implementing healthcare that is creative and less expensive.

 It also promotes compliance and personal responsibility on the part of the patient.
 The medical community is committed to advancing these practices in the future.